lililuanluan/rocket/README.md

 Note: Make sure your iteration type inherits from `TimeBasedIteration`.

+# Analysing the performance of the consensus algorithm

+After running your test cases, you can analyse the performance of the consensus algorithm.
+Several logs are created in the `logs/{timestamp}` directory.
+The most important log is the `aggregated_spec_check_log.json` file.
+This file contains the aggregated results of the spec checks that were performed during the test.
+- If all iterations were "correct_runs" or "timeout_before_startup", the consensus algorithm behaved as expected.
+- If any iteration was "error", "failed_termination" or "failed_agreement", the consensus algorithm did not behave as expected, and you should inspect the corresponding iteration logs in the `logs/{timestamp}/iteration_[number]` directory.

+Good luck protecting the XRP Ledger!

 ## Useful Resources

 - To contribute to the controller module read: